The Affordable Care Act (ACA) and Your Taxes

 Via Healthcare.gov

 Health insurance has seen some changes over the years, including the mandate and changes due to the COVID-19 Pandemic.
-For current year returns, there is no federal health insurance mandate as this part of the ACA has expired.
+For 2023 year returns, there is no federal health insurance mandate as this part of the ACA has expired.

 Related: